Moby Dick (1930 film)

 Moby Dick is a 1930 American pre-Code film from Warner Bros., directed by Lloyd Bacon, and starring John Barrymore, Joan Bennett and Walter Lang.
 The film is a sound remake of the 1926 silent movie, The Sea Beast, which also starred Barrymore.
-It is the first adaption film of Herman Melville's 1851 novel Moby Dick which includes a soundtrack.
+It is the first film adaptation of Herman Melville's 1851 novel Moby Dick that includes a soundtrack.

 Plot

-The film tells of a sea captain's maniacal quest for revenge on a great white whale that has bitten off his leg.
+The film tells of a sea captain's maniacal quest for revenge on the great white whale that bit off his leg.

 After disembarking in New Bedford, Ahab Ceely meets and falls in love with Faith Mapple, the daughter of the local minister.
-Although courted by Ahab's brother Derek, she falls in love with the daring-do Ahab.
+Although courted by Ahab's brother Derek, she falls in love with the daring Ahab.
 She is heartbroken when he leaves on another voyage, but says she will wait three years for him to return.
 During this next voyage, Ahab loses his right leg to Moby Dick, a white whale.
-When Ahab returns to New Bedford, he mistakenly believes that the woman he loves no longer wants to see him due to his disfigurement, an opinion encouraged by Ahab's brother, who wants Faith for himself.
-Ahab vows revenge against the whale, and to kill it or be killed in the process, and returns to sea.
-Eventually, Ahab raises enough capital to buy and be captain of his own ship, but no one wants to crew with him because of his passion for destroying Moby Dick.
+When Ahab returns to New Bedford, he mistakenly believes that the woman he loves no longer wants to see him because of his disfigurement, an opinion encouraged by Ahab's brother, who wants Faith for himself.
+Ahab vows revenge against the whale, to kill it or be killed in the process, and returns to sea.
+Eventually, Ahab raises enough capital to buy his own ship, but no one wants to sail with him because of his passion for destroying Moby Dick.
 On a resupply visit to New Bedford, most of the crew deserts the ship.
-Ahab directs his first mate to shanghai a crew and unknowingly takes his brother on board.
-Although the crew mutinies, Moby Dick is sighted, and Ahab heads the harpoon boats out to spear him; driven with a bloodlust, he harpoons Moby Dick and kills him.
-The crew boils the sperm whale down for whale oil, and they return to New Bedford, where Ahab and Faith are reunited.
+Ahab directs his first mate to shanghai the necessary men and unknowingly takes his brother on board.
+During a storm, the crew mutinies and Ahab's brother tries to kill him; he fails, and Queequeg breaks his back.
+Ahab orders that Derek be taken to Ahab's cabin.
+Moby Dick is sighted, and Ahab leads the boats out to get him.
+Driven by bloodlust, he stands on Moby Dick's back and stabs him repeatedly with a harpoon as the dying whale's spouting blood covers him.
+The crew renders the whale for oil, and they return to New Bedford, where Ahab and Faith are reunited.